jefflund/archive/README.md

 * pi - monte carlo computation of pi (shows use of rand)
 * dice - uses loops, has menus, input validation (similar to lab 4)
 * dice2 - same as dice2, but with functions (similar to lab 5)
+* conway - demonstrates 2d arrays, but only runs in unix (similar to lab 6)